 Section 80CCD (2): This section pertains to contributions towards NPS.
 An employee could claim a deduction under this section if his or her employer does make a payment to the employee's NPS account.
 Even in this section, the limit is set at 10% of the employee's salary subject to a maximum limit of Rs.
 1 lakh.

 Section 80CCD(1B): This Section was introduced by amendments during the Union Budget 2015.
 It offers an additional deduction of Rs 50,000.
 This deduction was made available only for individuals who contributed to NPS, be it salaried or self-employed individuals.
 Including the other two sections, the maximum deduction that can be availed is Rs 2 Lakhs.

-Knowing the Sections would help you plan your tax savings more strategically, thereby aiding your savings for future financial needs.
-You should always choose investment plans or schemes, keeping your short term and long-term financial goals in mind.
+Knowing the Sections would help you plan your tax savings more strategically, aiding your savings for future financial needs.
+You should always choose investment plans or schemes, keeping your short-term and long-term financial goals in mind.